c9s/bbgo/doc/strategy/support.md

     - The threshold, e.g., `1000000`, `5000000`.
 A K-line with volume larger than this is seen as a support, and triggers a market buy order.
 - `movingAverageWindow`
     - The MA window in the current K-line interval to filter out noises, e.g., 99.
-The support higher than the MA is seen as invalid
+The closed price must be below this MA to trigger the buy order.
 - `longTermMovingAverage`
-    - The MA window in a longer K-line interval
+    - The MA window in a longer K-line interval.
+The closed price must be above this MA to trigger the buy order.
     - `interval`
         - The K-line interval, e.g., `5m`, `1h`
     - `window`